 Only participants in Group 5 will attend this visit, at which they will have a blood sample taken.
+If your child has agreed to give saliva and nasal fluid samples, these will also be taken.
 We will review your child's diary entries and we will also enquire about any significant medical problems your child has experienced since their last visit.